Memuya/fabdb-php-sdk/README.md

 ```

 # Usage
-The quickest way to get started is to use the `Client` through the `Fab` class. `Fab` is a wrapper to easily call all endpoints the fabdb.com API has to offer.
+The quickest way to get started is to use the `Client` through the `FleshAndBlood` class. `FleshAndBlood` is a wrapper to easily call all endpoints the fabdb.com API has to offer.

 A new instance can be created by creating a `Client` object.